Will I Get Jail Time for Car Insurance Fraud in California?

 Factors That Determine Penalties for Auto Insurance Fraud

-• how much money is involved?
+- how much money is involved?

-• is it a few thousand dollars — is it $10,000, $20,000, is it more?
+- Is it a few thousand dollars?
+Is it $10,000, $20,000, or more?

 The next thing they're going to look at is your criminal record:

-• do you have a clean record or do you have criminal offenses like strikes?
+- do you have a clean record, or do you have criminal offenses like strikes?

-• do you have a situation where you have other theft-related offenses on your record?
+- do you have a situation where you have other theft-related offenses on your record?

 Defending Auto Insurance Fraud Cases

-• lay out what their situation is,
+- lay out what their situation is,

-• what type of job do they have,
+- what type of job do they have,

-• whether they have a criminal record or not,
+- whether they have a criminal record or not,

-• can they pay back the money?
+- can they pay back the money?

-Develop Strategy to Avoid Jail Time
+Develop a Strategy to Avoid Jail Time

 Coronavirus factor

-The last thing that I would say about jail time or prison time when it comes to insurance fraud cases, as I make this post, because the Coronavirus, because of overcrowding in both the county jail and state prisons, you have a very strong chance of keeping out of jail.
+The last thing that I would say about jail time or prison time when it comes to insurance fraud cases, as I make this post, is because of the Coronavirus, because of overcrowding in both the county jail and state prisons, you have a very strong chance of keeping out of jail.